From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: From rack structure to Leibniz algebra structure

 \begin{cor} Let $G$ be an affine algebraic group.
 If $G$ is abelian, then $\operatorname{Lie}(G)$ is also abelian.
 If $\operatorname{char}(k)\neq 2$, then (more generally) $\operatorname{Lie}(G)$ is abelian if $g^2\in Z(G)$ for all $g\in G$. \end{cor}

-\begin{rmk} Corollary \ref{cor:inv} (and, hence, Proposition \ref{prop:inv}) fails if the assumption that $\operatorname{char}(k)\neq 2$ is dropped.
+\begin{rmk} The second part of Corollary \ref{cor:inv} (and, hence, Proposition \ref{prop:inv}) fails if the assumption that $\operatorname{char}(k)\neq 2$ is dropped.
 For example, let $G$ be the Heisenberg group.
 If $\operatorname{char}(k)=2$, then $g^2\in Z(G)$ for all $g\in G$.
 However, the Lie algebra of $G$ is the $3$-dimensional Heisenberg Lie algebra, which is not abelian.
 The converse of Corollary \ref{cor:inv} also does not hold; for example, see \cite{milne}*{10.35}. \end{rmk}

 Finally, combining Propositions \ref{prop:aff-racks}, \ref{prop:coass}, and \ref{prop:cocomm} with Example \ref{ex:triv-la} yields the following. \begin{prop} Let $Q$ be an affine algebraic rack whose left-distributive operation $\tr$ is either associative, commutative, or equal to $\tr\inv$.
 Then the Leibniz algebra of $Q$ is abelian. \end{prop}